 Please reserve your seats

-No one will be turned away due to lack of funds (we still need you to reserve seats due to covid restrictions).
+No one will be turned away due to lack of funds (please email [email protected]).